Hybrid event

 Participants of a hackathon interact with remote participants.

 A hybrid event is a tradeshow, conference, unconference, seminar, workshop or other meeting that combines a "live" in-person event with a "virtual" online component.

-With the growing popularity and cost-effectiveness of virtual events, hybrid events have become a popular way of increasing participation in traditional events at a relatively low cost.
-They also enable participation by people who might be unable to attend physically due to travel or time zone constraints, or through a wish to reduce the carbon footprint of the event.
-The open, participatory nature of unconferences (e.g., Barcamp) and their focus on sharing content, makes them hybrid events too.
+As virtual events have expanded, hybrid formats are used to increase participation in traditional events.
+They allow participation by those constrained by travel, time zones, or environmental considerations.
+Unconferences, such as Barcamp, incorporate these components through their emphasis on content sharing.

 Generally, the virtual component involves an online representation of the live event.
 For example, online participants might have access to: